JonBee/ThreadedWebServer/README.md

 ### Features
   * Easy-to-implement threaded webserver
-  * Supports common MIME types with the ability to easy define your own
+  * Supports common MIME types with the ability to easily define your own
   * Simple mapping of request URLs to custom logic
   * Built-in handlers allow basic functionality like automatically serving up files and directory content lists
 ### Planned Features